 Oscilloscope probe compensation

 Oscilloscope probe compensation is a procedure to reduce impact of probes on measured signal.
+We will show that on our Mega50 USB oscilloscope from our measurement instruments.

 We have to keep in mind that oscilloscope probes aren’t just pieces of wire with pointy end attached to them.
 Here are two important aspects to consider when selecting and using probe: